Iran sentences alleged CIA spy to death | DW | 04.02.2020

 A spokesman for Iran's judiciary has said one man was to be executed as a US spy.
 Two other suspects were given jail sentences.

 Iran said on Tuesday that its top court had confirmed a death sentence for an Iranian man accused of spying for US intelligence.
-Amir Rahimpour has been found guilty of passing along information about Iran's nuclear program to the CIA.
+Amir Rahimpour was found guilty of passing along information about Iran's nuclear program to the CIA.

 es/rt (AP, Reuters)